 How to Get a Reptile Licence

-Ever since a child, you've wanted to own your very own reptile?!
-Find out which types of reptiles you can keep and how to go about legally keeping one.
+Thinking about keeping a reptile as a pet?
+Find out which types of reptiles you can keep and how to go about obtaining the right licence.

-You finally mustered up the courage to go out and buy your own eastern snake-necked turtle named ‘Scruffy’.
-But are you legally allowed to keep ‘Scruffy’ as a pet?!
-The answer – yes, but only because your eastern snake-necked turtle falls within one of two classes of licence.
+You finally mustered up the courage to go out and buy your own eastern snake-necked turtle, but are you legally allowed to keep it?
+The answer is yes, but only if it falls within one of two classes of licence.

 Is My Reptile Permitted?
 What Types Can I Keep?